 - 1 teaspoon oyster sauce

-- Follow the instructions for cooking white rice on the stovetop in a saucepan.
-Then, let the rice cool, and place it in the fridge to chill for at least 30 minutes before using it.
+- Use leftover cooked rice or follow the package instructions for cooking white rice in a saucepan.
+Let the rice cool, and transfer it to the fridge to chill for at least 30 minutes before using it.

 - Move the vegetables to one side and add ½ teaspoon of butter; cook until melted, and add the beaten eggs.
 Let them cook undisturbed for 30 seconds, and gently push the eggs from one side of the pan to the other, incorporating them with the vegetables.